Honda N-One

-The Honda N-One (ホンダ・N-ONE, Honda Enuwan) (corporately styled as N-ONE) is a retro styled kei car produced by Honda for the Japanese market.
-It was previewed at the 2011 Tokyo Motor Show and went on sale on 1 November 2012.
+The Honda N-One (ホンダ・N-ONE, Honda Enuwan) (corporately styled as N-ONE) is a kei car produced by Honda since 2012 over two generations.
+It is a five-door hatchback with retro styling and either front-wheel drive or four-wheel drive.
+The N-One was previewed at the 2011 Tokyo Motor Show and went on sale on 1 November 2012 for the Japanese market.
 Together with the N-Box, N-WGN and N-Van, is part of the renewed N lineup of kei class city cars from Honda.
-The use of the letter "N" in the name was previously used for the late 1960s and 1970s N360.
+The "N" prefix was previously used for the late 1960s and 1970s N360; originally it stood for norimono which loosely translates to vehicle.
+For the new N lineup, the "N" represents New, Next, Nippon, and Norimono.

 First generation (JG1/2; 2012)

 The N-One was introduced in 2012 as a newer addition to Honda's kei car lineup in Japan.
 It features styling reminiscent of the 1969–1972 N360 and incorporates Honda's DOHC three-cylinder engine with a continuously variable transmission, which was launched in 2011 with the N-Box.
 It is marketed as an upmarket vehicle in the kei class and incorporates standard features uncommon for its class.